clickonmedia/interactive-longform-articles/README.md

 #### Header and footer

-* Default header and footer can be customized by including a header.php or footer.php template in  "interactive" directory in the theme
+* Default header and footer can be customized by including a header.php or footer.php template in a directory named "interactive" inside the theme

 #### Shortcode